Particular/NServiceBus.MessagingBridge/README.md

 It is part of the [Particular Service Platform](https://particular.net/service-platform), which includes [NServiceBus](https://particular.net/nservicebus) and tools to build, monitor, and debug distributed systems.

-## Documentation

-See the [NServiceBus Messaging Bridge documentation](https://docs.particular.net/nservicebus/bridge) for more details on how to use it.
+More details can be found at the [Messaging Bridge documentation](https://docs.particular.net/nservicebus/bridge).